-Types of Girls about the Globe (GatG)– Castle GatG, Harry Potter GatG, Hiking GatG, History GatG, Nature GatG
+Types of Girls about the Globe (GatG)– Castle GatG, Harry Potter GatG, Hiking GatG, Historical GatG, Nature GatG

-If you are considering travelling in Scotland, below is our guide to how to travel solo in Scotland as well as lots of practical information such as where to stay, which tour company to use and how to get around.
+If you are planning to solo female travel Scotland, below is our Scotland travel guide to how to travel solo in Scotland including the best places to visit in Scotland, where to stay, the best things to do in Scotland, recommended tours of Scotland, where to go in Scotland as a solo, how to get around and suggestions for a Scotland travel itinerary.
 Find out how to get from the airport and what to do in each place.

 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article.

 - Accommodation in Scotland

 - Travel Insurance For Scotland

 - Scotland’s Airports